xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview-i.markdown

 After a short moment you say:

 <div class="speaker b">
-Well, In general case I would just brute-force it.
+Well, In the general case I would just brute-force it.
 Start with one square in the area, and iterate over the shapes trying to place them there (and all rotations x flips if that is desired too), and then recursively...
 </div>